What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 generational wealth

-A family trying to buy into Glen Waverley, Mount Waverley, Balwyn, Camberwell, Doncaster, Kew, Brighton, Box Hill or other tightly held suburbs is not sitting there obsessing over negative gearing rules or how the CGT is calculated.
+A family trying to buy into Glen Waverley, Mount Waverley, Balwyn, Camberwell, Doncaster, Kew, Brighton, Box Hill or other tightly held suburbs is not sitting at the dinner table obsessing over the new negative gearing rules or how the CGT is calculated.
+Taxes are not the reasons why they buy it.
+They want the right home, in the right location, and for many other long-term reasons.
+That is a very different type of demand.

 Tax changes reduce investor demand.